vaskocuturilo/ServiceTDD/README.md

 ## TO-DO list (ASAP):

 - Create simple service with MySQL Database.
 DV-0001: Create simple service. :heavy_check_mark:
 - Create functionality for get all users from database with unit test.
-DV-00002: Create functionality for get all users from database.
+DV-00002: Create functionality for get all users from database. :heavy_check_mark:
 - Create functionality for get user by id form database with unit test.
 DV-00003: Create functionality for get user by id from database.
 - Create functionality for create user in database with unit test.
 DV-00004: Create functionality for create user in database.
 - Create functionality for update user in database with unit test.
 DV-00005: Create functionality for update user in database.